3dmod(1) 3dmod(1)

 mode.

-Clicking with the second mouse button in the XY plane will
+Clicking with the second mouse button in any plane will add

 Dragging with the second mouse button depressed will add a